 Abidjan, Ivory Coast

-Last updated on Sep 24, 2021
+Last updated on Sep 17, 2022

 Summary: Expats, digital nomads and retirees discuss what it is like to live in Abidjan, Ivory Coast: Cost of living, Finding a home, Meeting People and more.

 What do expats in Abidjan appreciate most about the local culture?

 "The people in general are actually quite friendly - but many will see foreigners as only a way to make cash and will take advantage of you.
 But if you are lucky enough to find some that are genuinely kind, they will do anything for you and will treat you like family," explained one expat living in Abidjan.